Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 What is a vaginal ring?

-A vaginal ring is a small flexible ring that contains medicine.
+A vaginal ring is a small flexible ring that sends hormones into your vagina.
 The vaginal ring may be used to prevent pregnancy.
 It may also be used to treat symptoms, such as vaginal dryness and itching, that occur with menopause.

-What do I need to know about the vaginal ring before I use it?
+What do I need to know about the vaginal ring?

 How long do I use my vaginal ring?

-Your healthcare provider will tell you when you can start using the vaginal ring.
-He will also show you how to put in your vaginal ring.
-You should receive another information sheet from your healthcare provider or pharmacist about this medicine.
-Read the information, and talk with your healthcare provider if you have questions.
-It is very important to use your vaginal ring exactly as directed.
+Your healthcare provider will tell you when to start using the vaginal ring.
+He or she will also show you how to put in your vaginal ring.
+Use it as directed.

 - If you are using the vaginal ring for menopause symptoms , keep the ring in place for 90 days (3 months).
 After 3 months, take out your old ring and put in a new one.